-The 2018 Games schedule and information is being finalized.
-See below for updated information.
+The complete 2019 Games music and dance schedule and information is being finalized.
+The below information is for 2018.

 Piping, Drumming, and Pipe Bands

 Solo Competition in piping and drumming and band competitions